Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation

 \subsection{Demonstration of the Jensen’s Gap}

-To better illustrate the presence of Jensen's gap and its negative effect, we conduct experiments on two synthetic datasets: a Mixture-of-Gaussians (MoG) dataset and a Stokes Problem dataset.

-\textbf{Sampling-time Jensen’s Gap.} We demonstrate the sampling-time Jensen’s Gap using the Mixture-of-Gaussians (MoG) dataset, where the score function is analytically tractable, allowing us to isolate the effect of the diffusion process without interference from training error.
+To better illustrate this posterior-mean mismatch and its negative effect in PDE-constrained generation, we conduct experiments on two synthetic datasets: a Mixture-of-Gaussians (MoG) dataset and a Stokes Problem dataset.\\ \textbf{Sampling-time Jensen’s Gap.} We demonstrate the sampling-time Jensen’s Gap using the Mixture-of-Gaussians (MoG) dataset, where the score function is analytically tractable, allowing us to isolate the effect of the diffusion process without interference from training error.
 The MoG is constructed in 2D: the first dimension follows a bimodal Gaussian distribution, while the second dimension encodes a discrete latent variable that serves as a hard constraint.
 Concretely, the joint distribution is defined as a mixture of two Gaussians, each supported on a distinct horizontal line:

-where $\delta(\cdot)$ denotes the Dirac delta function and $\sigma=0.2$.
-To examine the impact of Jensen’s Gap during sampling, we compare Diffusion Posterior Sampling (DPS) \cite{chung2022dps} which uses a latent code to guide the generation, with the ground-truth conditional ODE trajectory derived analytically.
-We evaluate three representative diffusion processes: Variance-Preserving (VP) \cite{ho2020ddpm}, Sub-VP \cite{song2020score}, and Linear~\cite{liu2023flow}, and compare their velocity field during the inference for characterizing Jensen's Gap.
-To quantify amplitude errors, we compute the mean absolute error (MAE) and angular error between the DPS-predicted velocity field $v_{\text{DPS}}(x, t)$ and the ground-truth velocity $v_{\text{GT}}(x, t)$: We observe that both of these errors of DPS are significantly elevated at intermediate timesteps and only diminish as $t\to0$, as shown in Fig.\ref{fig:jensen_gap_mog:dps_analytical}.
-Although DPS achieves accurate sampling in the unconstrained dimension (Fig.\ref{fig:jensen_gap_mog:dps_x_0}), it fails to respect the hard constraint in the constrained dimension (Fig.~\ref{fig:jensen_gap_mog:dps_x_1}).